ED arrests suspended Panchkula special court judge Sudhir Parmar | Law-Order

 The Enforcement Directorate on Thursday arrested suspended Panchkula special court judge Sudhir Parmar as part of a money laundering investigation against him linked to charges of alleged bribery, official sources said.

-The former judge was taken into custody under the provisions of the Prevention of Money Laundering Act (PMLA) from Gurugram, near Delhi.
+The former judge was taken into custody under the provisions of the Prevention of Money Laundering Act (PMLA) after questioning at the agency's office in Gurugram, near Delhi.
 He is expected to be produced before a court on Friday and the ED will seek his custodial remand, they said.

+This was the third time the agency called him for questioning and it had obtained permission from the Punjab and Haryana High Court to arrest him, the sources said.

-The agency had earlier arrested Parmar's nephew Ajay Parmar, two promoters of of real estate company M3M -- Basant Bansal and Pankaj Bansal -- and Lalit Goyal, owner and MD of another realty group IREO, in this case.
+The agency had earlier arrested Parmar's nephew Ajay Parmar, two promoters of real estate company M3M -- Basant Bansal and his son Pankaj Bansal -- and Lalit Goyal, owner and MD of another realty group IREO, in this case.

 The money laundering case stems from an FIR filed by the Haryana Police's Anti-Corruption Bureau in April against Sudhir Parmar, the former special CBI and ED judge posted in the special PMLA court in Panchkula, his nephew Ajay Parmar, and Roop Kumar Bansal, the third promoter of the M3M group.